SomeAspy/ChromeBookEnroller/readme.md

 ### Timing issues or unexpected behavior

 If you have timing issues, try adjusting the `delay(x)` lines in the script.
+All timings are in milliseconds.
 Feel free to open a PR/issue if you consistently hit a timing issue.

 - `delay(100)` is usually inserted to process some keystrokes.
 - Other `delay(x)` should be commented as to why it is delayed.